gamma-delta/palkia/README.md

 Check out the [tests](https://github.com/gamma-delta/palkia/tree/main/tests) or [examples](https://github.com/gamma-delta/palkia/blob/main/examples/game.rs) for more, I guess.

-## Features

-- `serde` enables "convenient," "easy-to-use" wrappers for serializing and deserializing worlds.
-(Disabled by default.)

-... and possibly more to follow.

 ## Why is it called Palkia?

 I've been naming the helper crates for Foxfire after Pokemon, just because there's a lot of them and I don't want to spend tons of time coming up with names.
 I picked Palkia specifically because the crate provides a method of organizing data, and Palkia controls space.

 ---

-This crate is built alongside and for my W.I.P. roguelike [Foxfire](https://www.petra-k.at/foxfire).